Florida Keys

 Restoration Blueprint

-In response to public concerns about threats to the marine environment, NOAA is conducting the first major review of regulations in the Florida Keys since 1997.
+In response to public concerns about threats to the marine environment, NOAA has completed the first major update of regulations in the Florida Keys since 1997.

 a small fishing boat with 6 passengers